realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module1/README.md

 Debuggers: Tools that follow the code line by line, inspect changes in variable assignments, interrupt the program when a specific condition is met, and more

 Linear search: The process of searching each line of data until the desired data entry is located

+Observer effect: The idea that observing a phenomenon alters the phenomenon